parsa-epfl/cloudsuite/docs/benchmarks/data-serving.md

 ```
 ### Multiple Server Containers

-Please do not start these server containers on the same machine when the host network configuration is used, because them will listen on the same port 7199.
-See [issue #329](https://github.com/parsa-epfl/cloudsuite/issues/329) for more details.
+Please note the server containers cannot be hosted on the same node when the host network configuration is used because they will all try to use the same port.

 For a cluster setup with multiple servers, we need to instantiate a seed server :